-With the mileage deduction, the IRS only lets you deduct trips that are for business.
+With writing off mileage on taxes, the IRS only lets you deduct trips that are for business purposes.
 Here are the drives the IRS considers to be business:

+A similar question is, “How much mileage can I claim for my commute?”
 Generally, you cannot deduct mileage to and from work.
-The IRS defines the first trip from your house and the last drive back as a non-deductible commute.
+The IRS mileage deduction rules define the first trip from your house and the last drive back as a non-deductible commute.
 This is true even if your commute is far.
 The IRS considers where you live a personal choice and, thus, a personal expense.

 Working during a commuting trip is still considered commuting.
 This includes making business calls, listening to work-related tapes or having business discussions.